sebastianmueller-de/LLM-MoST/README.md

 ### 1️⃣ SUMO Conversion Package

 * Follow the instructions from the [CommonRoad Interactive Scenarios repository](https://gitlab.lrz.de/tum-cps/commonroad-interactive-scenarios) to install the SUMO conversion conda environment.
-Before installing the dependencies in step 3, the requirements.txt file must be modified.
-Change the sumocr version to sumocr>=2023.1
+However, instead of using python version 3.7 in step 1, use version 3.10 to create the conda environment.
 * The environment must be named **exactly** as in the instructions (`cr37`), since it will be called by name when subprocesses are started.
 * The location of the environment/files is irrelevant.
 What matters is that **LLM-MoST** can access it with a command like: